-Viral hepatitis refers to infections caused by viruses that affect the liver.
+Hepatitis is defined as inflammation of the liver.
+Viral hepatitis is one of the various forms of hepatitis and refers to infections caused by viruses that affect the liver.
 Viral hepatitis includes five distinct diseases, caused by five different viruses.
-The different viruses are called by a letter name:
+The different viruses are each called by a letter name:

 There are two types of hepatitis B infections:

 Acute infection.
 When a person is first infected with hepatitis B, it is called an acute infection.
 Symptoms range from no symptoms to liver failure.
 Usually, adults recover from this and have no further problems.

 Chronic infection.
 If the virus remains in the blood for more than six months, then it is considered a chronic infection.
 While most adults do not develop chronic hepatitis B, infants and young children are less able to rid their bodies of the virus and may develop chronic hepatitis B as a result.

 Those with chronic hepatitis B infection are at an increased risk for development of liver cancer.
 If you have chronic hepatitis B infection, your doctor will monitor you closely with surveillance imaging (usually every six months).

 Hepatitis B Symptoms

 Hepatitis B may develop without any signs or symptoms, or symptoms may be nonspecific and short-lived.

 Acute Hepatitis B Symptoms

 There are three phases of acute hepatitis B infection, and symptoms may differ depending on the stage.
 Early in the disease, called the prodromal phase, symptoms may include: